 Below you can read what our members are saying about iKörkort.nu.

-The vast majority of new drivers go through three phases in their development before they become the best driver they can be.
+Most new drivers go through three phases in their development before they become the best driver they can be.
 Some do it faster than others while some unfortunately stop developing before they reach the final phase.

 There are still many things to learn after getting your driver's licence